davricha/davricha.github.io/_pages/about.md

   - /about.html
 ---

-My research focuses on the statistical mechanics of systems in and out of equilibrium, including phase transitions, elasticity, plasticity, and failure in disordered materials such as glasses and gels.
+My research focuses on the statistical mechanics of systems in and out of equilibrium, including phase transitions, elasticity, plasticity, and failure in disordered solids such as glasses and gels.
 My research is heavily based on developing and using advanced numerical methods.

 <br/>